tmarfil/viptest/devcentral_post.md

 1. Fast, concurrent testing of multiple URLs
 2. Pre and post-change comparisons
-3. Detection of improvements (e.g., TLS upgrades, HTTP/1 to HTTP/2 upgrades) and issues (e.g., broken connectivity)
+3. Detection of improvements (e.g., TLS upgrades, HTTP/1.1 to HTTP/2 upgrades) and issues (e.g., broken connectivity)
-4. Identification of deprecated applications
+4. Identification of deprecated applications so you don't wast time testing 'dead' URLs
 5. Rapid assessment when migrating from another vendor's solution, such as Citrix NetScaler
+6. A simple mechanism to target _just_ a staging environment during testing by overriding system DNS with static IP entries

 Let's explore how VIPTest works and how you can leverage it in your F5 environment.